redhat-openstack/infrared/docs/source/configuration.rst

 * ``filter_plugins``
 * ``roles_path``

-It is still possible to defined custom paths for those items setting the corresponding environment variables:
+It is possible to define custom paths for those items setting the corresponding environment variables:

 * ``ANSIBLE_CALLBACK_PLUGINS``